NajiElKotob/Awesome-KPIs/README.md

 * [3 Popular Goal-Setting Techniques Managers Should Avoid](https://hbr.org/2017/01/3-popular-goal-setting-techniques-managers-should-avoid) - hbr.org
 * [Can an Organization Have Too Many KPI?](https://gsb.nu.edu.kz/en/news/can-an-organization-have-too-many-pki) - nu.edu.kz

-### Notes
-* How many KPIs should an organization have?
-10 to 2
-* You get what you measure
-* No organization can look at everything, so it must focus on the most important issues.
-The "key" in key performance indicators represents those issues that most affect the organization's ability to conduct business.

 ### Vidoes
 * [What is a KPI? ~4min](https://www.youtube.com/watch?v=8asfI8RQ5_8) - Bernard Marr
 * [How to Develop Key Performance Indicators ~6min](https://www.youtube.com/watch?v=2tuWjtc2Ifk) - Virtual Strategist